atherplanes/atherplanes-website/README.md

 ![](./IMG_2585.jpg)

-6,Now unfold the underside so it should look like this.
+6,Now unfold the underside so it should look like this and you are done.

 ![](./IMG_2589.jpg)